hashicorp/terraform-provider-azurerm/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## New Feature Submissions

-- [ ] Does your submission include Test coverage as described in the [Contribution Guide](../contributing/topics/guide-new-resource.md) and the tests pass? (if this is not possible for any reason, please include details of why below)
+- [ ] My submission includes Test coverage as described in the [Contribution Guide](../contributing/topics/guide-new-resource.md) and the tests pass. (if this is not possible for any reason, please include details of why below)

 ## Changes to existing Resource / Data Source

-- [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
-(This may be covered by linking to an issue above, but may benefit from additional explanation)
+- [ ] I have added an explanation of what my changes do and why I'd like you to include them (This may be covered by linking to an issue above, but may benefit from additional explanation).
-- [ ] Have you written new tests for your resource or datasource changes?
+- [ ] I have written new tests for my resource or datasource changes.
-- [ ] Have you successfully run tests with your changes locally?
+- [ ] I have successfully run tests with my changes locally.
 If not, please provide details on testing challenges that prevented you running the tests.

 ## Documentation Changes